Main Article Content

 Conclusions

 The results highlight the significant economic impact of depressive disorder on labor income in Brazil.
-The findings suggest the need to incorporate mental health care into primary care public policies to mitigate the financial consequences of the illness
+The findings suggest the need to incorporate mental health care into primary care public policies to mitigate the financial consequences of the illness.

 Bianca Vieira Benedicto, Universidade de Aveiro, Aveiro, Portugal